Walkthrough: Creating and Implementing Interfaces

 To implement the interface

-Event1, and an Implements statement that names the interface and interface member being implemented.
+The Implements statement names the interface and interface member being implemented.

 To test the implementation of the interface

-- Right click the startup form for your project in the Solution Explorer and click View Code.
+Right-click the startup form for your project in the Solution Explorer, and click View Code.
 The editor displays the class for your startup form.
-By default the startup form is called
+By default, the startup form is called Form1.

-- Add the following event handler to the
+Add the following event handler to the Form1 class to handle events raised by testInstance:

-Testprocedure by pressing F5.
+Run the Test procedure by pressing F5.
 The message "Prop1 was set to 9" is displayed.
 After you click OK, the message "The X parameter for Method1 is 5" is displayed.
-Click OK and the message "The event handler caught the event" is displayed.
+Click OK, and the message "The event handler caught the event" is displayed.